San Francisco Museum of Modern Art (SFMoMA) is the largest museum of modern art in the United States.

 The parking is open from 7 am to 11 pm daily.

-From Friday to Tuesday, the premier art destination opens at 10 am and closes at 5 pm.
+From Friday to Tuesday, San Francisco Museum of Modern Art opens at 10 am and closes at 5 pm.

-On Thursday SFMoMA stays open longer – till 9 pm.
+On Thursday SFMoMA continues to stay open till 9 pm.

 How long does SFMoMA take?

-Hence, sometimes spending a day admiring the art is not enough!
+However, for some visitors spending a day admiring all the art is not enough!

 Best time to visit SFMoMA